Radiergummi/octopus/README.md

 Octopus allows searching a flat file structure, for example in a database-less CMS or a small static page.

+## Installation
+Octopus is a Composer-ready package without external dependencies.
+It works with PHP down to 5.3 and is unit-tested (see Travis!).
+To install it manually, include `Search.php` in your project.

 ## Usage
 To start a new search, create a new `Search` object: